 Briefly press the MENU button to enter 'Main Menu Screen 1'.
-Use the navigation () and () buttons to go up and down the menu respectively.
-The () and () buttons are used to alter the selection on the highlighted line, or to change to the next screen if the menu heading is highlighted.
+Use the navigation (a) and (b) buttons to go up and down the menu respectively.
+The (c) and (c) buttons are used to alter the selection on the highlighted line, or to change to the next screen if the menu heading is highlighted.